 You will be in one of two types of interviews.
-A live coding interview or a take-home interview.
+A live coding interview or a take-home project.

 For Live Interviews, you will be sent a CoderPad link prior to your interview.
 When you open the link, you will be asked to input your name.
 Once you have entered your name you will join the interview with the interviewer.

-For Take-Homes, you will also be sent a CoderPad link.
+For take-home projects, you will also be sent a CoderPad link.
 Once you have opened the link, there will be detailed instructions with the amount of time you have to complete the challenge.

 Once you have entered the interview, you can start writing code as soon as you’d like.
 The amount of time you have left to complete the challenge will appear in the bottom left hand corner.